GALBANUM- Ferula galbaniflua

 USES: Circulation: increases circulation.
 Digestion: cramps, gas, and indigestion.
 Muscular/skeletal: reduces aches and pains, inflammation.
-Nervous System: reduces tension and stress related complaints.
+Nervous System: reduces tension and stress-related complaints.
 Respiratory: asthma, bronchitis, catarrh, and chronic cough.
-Skin: abscesses, acne, boils, cuts, heals scar tissue, tones the skin, mature skin, wrinkles, and wounds.
+Skin: abscesses, acne, boils, cuts, reduces scar tissue, tones the skin, mature skin, wrinkles, and wounds.
 Immune: strengthens the immune system.

 References: Tisserand, Robert, and Young, Rodney, Essential Oil Safety, Second Edition, Churchill Livingstone Elsevier, 2014, page 290-291.
 Purchon, Nerys and Cantele, Lora, The Complete Aromatherapy and Essential Oils Handbook for Everyday Wellness, Robert Rose Publisher, 2014, page 60.
 Lawless, Julia, The Encyclopedia of Essential Oils; The Complete Guide to the Use of Aromatic Oils in Aromatherapy, Herbalism, Health & Well-Being, 2013, page 98. http://simplers.com/galbanum-1.html https://www.edensgarden.com/products/galbanum https://www.mountainroseherbs.com/products/galbanum-essential-oil/profile